emre06ylmz/hepsiburada-mars-case/readme.md

 # hepsiburada Mars Case

-This is a command line project which is an implementation of hepsiburada mars case study.
+This is a command line project which is an implementation of hepsiburada Mars case study.

 ## Detail of Project